 The University's intranet, called Virtual Campus, serves as the most important source of information for students.

-Here, students can create their own profile, check their personal course calendar, download course materials, participate in evaluations, register for groups or events, access online libraries, find vacant rooms, read about the latest news from MBS, search for and find internships and jobs, and read the MBS Business Blog etc. As soon as you have access to the Virtual Campus you will be able to access a MBS Student Guide with further information.
+On Virtual Campus, students can create their own profile, check their personal course calendar, download course materials, participate in evaluations, register for groups or events, access online libraries, find vacant rooms, read about the latest news from MBS, search for and find internships and jobs, and read the MBS Business Blog etc. Further information is provided in the MBS Student Guide with further information accessible on Virtual Campus.